-Given the new guidance from the U.S. Centers for Disease Control and the condition of our location, the historic site that comprises the Edgar Allan Poe House & Museum at 203 N. Amity Street will continue to observe mask and social-distancing.
+As per guidance from the U.S. Centers for Disease Control and the condition of our location, the historic site that comprises the Edgar Allan Poe House & Museum at 203 N. Amity Street will continue to require masks and social-distancing.
 Poe House is only 620-square feet, and the house (built in 1832) does not have a modern ventilation system.
 For these reasons, and given the volume of visitors from around the country (and the world) with varying rates of vaccination, Poe House is still implementing the following protocols for the safety of our attendees, staff and volunteers.

 Poe House is OPEN for tours every Thursday thru Sunday from 11AM to 4PM (please check our events calendar for inclement weather closures or special events.)
 Reservations are REQUIRED.
 While the indoor mask mandate has been lifted for Baltimore City, Poe House also REQUIRES face masks for all attendees entering the historic site for reasons of ventilation and space.